 If you find that you and your partner battle for possession of the duvet, choose a duvet size one size larger than your bed size, to give you those all-important extra inches!

 Housewife or Oxford?

-A Housewife pillowcase is an edge to edge pillowcase which fits to the contours of your pillow.
+A Housewife pillowcase is an edge to edge pillowcase which fits the contours of your pillow.
 An Oxford pillowcase has an additional border over the seamed edge which can make the pillowcase look deceptively large.
-What you choose is simply down to preference; however when layering pillows, use a plain coordinating Housewife underneath.
+What you choose is simply down to preference; however, when layering pillows, use a plain coordinating Housewife underneath.

 Pure cotton is the most widely used fibre for bed linen.
 Durable, easy to launder and long-lasting, it is renowned for its natural breathability and cool feeling that makes it very comfortable to sleep in.

 Grown from the cotton plant Gossypium, Egyptian cotton is one of the finest types of cotton.

 In modern life, easy-care bed linen is essential, but beware of poor quality easy-care that will soon bobble, and any easy-care finishes that will wash out.

 Made from the Flax plant, linen’s unique, thermo-insulation property works to keep you cool in summer and traps your body heat to keep you cosy in winter too.
 It is regarded as one of the most beautiful fabrics to sleep under and is loved for its blissful comfort and breathability.
 With laundering and age, linen softens to a lovely soft handle.

 Washing your bed linen once a week will ensure you always have fresh-smelling sheets.
 Leaving it longer may cause discolouration, especially with white linens.

 Contrary to popular belief, fine white linens should not be boil washed, especially since modern detergents now achieve excellent results at low temperatures.